Home

-Anne Kim is the author of Abandoned: America’s Lost Youth and the Crisis of Disconnection (The New Press, 2020), winner of the 2020 Goddard Riverside Stephan Russo Book Prize for Social Justice.
+Anne Kim is the author of Poverty for Profit: How Corporations Get Rich Off America’s Poor (The New Press, 2024) and Abandoned: America’s Lost Youth and the Crisis of Disconnection (The New Press, 2020), winner of the 2020 Goddard Riverside Stephan Russo Book Prize for Social Justice.

-Anne is a contributing editor at Washington Monthly magazine and lives in northern Virginia.
+Anne is a senior editor at Washington Monthly magazine and lives in northern Virginia.
+(Latest news.)

 Featured